A winding hole is a widened area of a canal (usually in the United Kingdom), used for turning a canal boat such as a narrowboat.

 History

 Winding holes were originally important to enable efficient commercial carrying along the canal network.
 They were built at or near wharves where working boats would need to turn.
-They were sized appropriate to the largest boat that could reach the site.
-Since those days the requirements for turning have changed as leisure boating has taken over from carrying.
-Many winding holes have become unusable or usable only by shorter boats owing to silting, vegetation growth, permanently moored boats or access restrictions by landowners.
+They were sized appropriately to the largest boat that could reach the site.
+Since those days, the requirements for turning have changed as leisure boating has taken over from cargo carrying.
+Many winding holes have become unusable, or usable only by shorter boats, owing to silting, vegetation growth, permanently moored boats or access restrictions by landowners.

 The Origin of the word 'Winding Hole'